Core Mission Opportunities

 Operación Abrigo Fall Mission Team to Juarez

 UPUMC's fall adult mission team to build homes In Juarez, Mexico.
 The group is led by Emmy Zumwalt (emmyzumwalt@airskunk.net), an active UPUMC's mission team member.
-The mission trip dates are to be determined but will be confirmed in August 2025.
+The mission trip dates are November 7-9, 2025.
 The cost will be $200/person plus airfare.
 Look for more information in the coming months!

 Get more information about UPUMC's partnership with Operación Abrigo.